 It all depends.
-I will give you an invoice after my services are complete, along with a letter that helps to convince insurance companies that a doula is worth it, and a money saver for them.
-Most doula’s don’t do this, because they don’t know how or they don’t think insurance will cover any expense.
+I will give you an invoice after my services are complete (if requested), along with a letter that helps to convince insurance companies that a doula is for their benefit as well, and a money saver for them.
+Most doula’s don’t do this because they don’t know how or they don’t think insurance will cover any expense.
 The insurance company will typically pay about half, but I can’t promise anything.

 Do you do placenta encapsulation?